scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-11-24-end-nov-2020-ds-study-meetings.md

 - We will use Zoom for the video meetings.
 We will email you the Zoom link.
 - We will use the Clojurians Zulip chat for our notes and textual discussions.
 Here is some recommended background about our use of Zulip: https://scicloj.github.io/pages/chat_streams/

+**Q:** Will the meetings be recorded and published?

+**A:**
+- Usually, our study meetings are recorded, but the recordings are not shared publicly, but rather shared in our internal chat streams for our internal use.
+- This time, some of the meetings may be published for wider audiences.
+This will be mentioned in the beginning of the meetings.